JulienMellon/contract-killer/README.md

 **You**: You have the authority to enter into this contract on behalf of yourself, your company or your organization.
 You will give me the assets and information that I tell you I need to complete the project.
 You’ll do this when I ask and provide it in the formats I ask for.
 You’ll review my work, provide feedback and approval in a timely manner too.
 We will both be bound by dates we set together.
 You also agree to stick to the payment schedule set out at the end of this contract.

 **Me**: I have the experience and ability to do everything I’ve discussed with you and I will do it all in a professional and timely manner.
 I will do my best to meet every deadline that’s set, and I will maintain the confidentiality of everything you give me.

+By signing this contract you agree to the following:

 ## Design
 I create designs that adapt to the capabilities of many devices and screen sizes.
 I create them iteratively using HTML and CSS, and it would be a poor use of my time to mock up every template as a static visual.
 I may use visuals to indicate a creative direction (color, texture and typography).